 18. The Blue and White Ginger Jar

-For a classic “Grandmillennial” look, use a blue and white porcelain ginger jar filled with bright pink peonies.
-The color contrast is timeless and elegant.
-This fits perfectly in a home that values traditional aesthetics but wants a fresh spring update.
-It feels expensive and curated.
+For a timeless look, use a blue and white porcelain ginger jar filled with bright pink peonies.
+This classic design adds elegance and pairs perfectly with a traditional spring theme, bringing a fresh update to any room.

 19. Woven Basket of Abundance

-Use a flat, woven wicker basket and fill it with “everything spring.”
-Add eggs, small flowers, a chocolate bunny, and some sprigs of rosemary.
-It should look like a bountiful harvest.
-This “maximalist” approach is great for large farm tables where you have plenty of room to play with different shapes and heights.
+Use a flat, woven wicker basket and fill it with all things spring—eggs, flowers, a chocolate bunny, and rosemary sprigs.
+This maximalist approach is perfect for large farm tables and creates a bountiful and inviting display.

 20. The Shadow Box Display